Schuetzen/SMJS/content/authors/admin/_index.md

   url: https://www.usst.edu.cn/

 # Short bio (displayed in user profile at end of posts)
-bio: Ying Xuchen, also known as Schuetzen Ying.
+bio: Schuetzen Ying, a master student.

 # Interests to show in About widget
 interests: